waazaa-fr/ddns-myaddr-updater/README.md

 **ddns-myaddr-updater**

-This is a simple client to update DNS entry offered by https://myaddr.tools (thx to him).
+This is a simple client to update DNS entries offered by https://myaddr.tools (thx to him).

 You must create a config.yml containing your configuration for multiple updates.